philrawlings/stm32f767zi-ethernet-tests/README.md

 **The device get an IP address via DHCP and will now be pingable.**

-To set a dynamic host name (Note this runs, but not sure whether it works, still need to check DHCP exchange in Wireshark):
+To set a dynamic host name:

 Modify LWIP>>Target>>lwipopts.h to add: